Neurosurgery for metastatic lung cancer

 Significant advancements have been made in both the delivery of local chemotherapy and chemotherapy that's given orally or intravenously.
-Our doctors can deliver chemotherapy locally to the brain (also known as Gliadel®, or BCNU, wafers) at the time of surgical resection.
+Our doctors may deliver chemotherapy locally to the brain (also known as Gliadel®, or BCNU, wafers) at the time of surgical resection.
 Since chemotherapy is administered as close as possible to the brain tumor edges at the resection area rather than systemically (through the veins), this technique may help to reduce typical chemotherapy-related side effects.

 Our doctors can also use intraoperative radiation therapy (IORT), presently under investigational use, to deliver radiation directly to the area of the tumor resection.
 This may help to avoid damage to surrounding normal structures, particularly the scalp and the skin on the scalp.
-It may also allow for higher doses of radiation to be delivered along the edges of the tumor while sparing areas of the brain without the tumor.
+It may also allow for higher doses of radiation to be delivered along the edges of the tumor while helping to spare healthy areas of the brain.

-In addition, instead of surgical intervention, we can sometimes use stereotactic radiation therapy (SRT) to treat metastatic brain cancer, particularly for tumors in more than one location.
+In addition, instead of surgical intervention, we sometimes use stereotactic radiation therapy (SRT) to treat metastatic brain cancer, particularly for tumors in more than one location.
 This may help to avoid the pain, discomfort and recovery time associated with surgery.

 Preserving mobility and controlling pain

 Neurological cancers in the brain and spine, or neurological problems caused by other cancers, can present unique challenges compared to other types of cancer.

-For example, spinal cord compression can cause pain and make it difficult to walk or move the legs.
-Neurological dysfunction can also interfere with your ability to communicate with others and cause depression.
+For example, spinal cord compression may cause pain and make it difficult to walk or move the legs.
+Neurological dysfunction may also interfere with your ability to communicate with others and cause depression.

 We recognize the importance of helping you control pain and maintain your mobility so you can follow your treatment regime without complications like pneumonia, other infections or even paralysis.

 Here, you’ll have access to integrative care that addresses possible conditions and challenges that may be common to your situation.
-With therapies like surgery and radiation, the neurosurgical team may alleviate pain and help you maintain your mobility, which can mean anything from daily walks to just being able to use the bathroom or get out of bed.
+With therapies like surgery and radiation, the neurosurgical team may alleviate pain and help you maintain your mobility, which may mean anything from daily walks to just being able to use the bathroom or get out of bed.